Faresjebali/ChatApp/README.md

 Personal Chat App
 This is a simple chat application that allows you to communicate with your friends and family in real-time.
-It is built using [insert programming language or framework here] and [insert any other technologies used here].
+It is built using Java and FireBase and Android studio.

 Getting Started
 To use this application, you can follow these steps: